 The Bellingrath Rose Garden

 The Rose Garden contains more than 2,000 plants representing 75 varieties.
-The first full rose bloom generally occurs in late April weather permitting.
+The first full rose bloom generally occurs in late April, weather permitting.
 Although the roses continuously bloom throughout the summer, another peak occurs in November.
-Typically roses will stay in bloom until the first frost.
+Typically, the roses will stay in bloom until the first frost.

 Cast Iron in the Gardens

 Bellingrath has many pieces of historic cast ironwork throughout the Gardens.
 Please click to read about some of the pieces you will see when visiting the Gardens.

 Below are the varieties in the Bellingrath Rose Garden.